Why you can trust The Zebra

 Once you have an idea of which coverage — and how much insurance — you need, compare quotes from as many insurance companies as possible.
 Research reviews and compare premiums.
 Although it can be a tiring process, it’s certainly easier than dealing with a sub-optimal insurance provider after a claim.

 The average price will vary based on your location, your home, and you.
-Using a methodology outlined here, we checked insurance rates from the top carriers in the US.
+Based on our methodology, we checked insurance rates from the top carriers in the US.
 Bear in mind, these rates should be evaluated as rough averages.
 Based on your location and coverage needs, your rates will differ.

 |Insurance Provider||Average Annual Premium|